Menu

 Conclusions

 While still relatively new and unrefined, Spotify is a platform that provides charities with a brand awareness tool that is unrivalled in terms of cost-per-listener.
-As long as expectations are clear around engagement levels, and you’re clear about its limitations, it should absolutely form a part of your charity’s digital marketing toolkit.
+As long as expectations are clear around engagement levels, and you’re clear about its limitations, it should form a part of your charity’s digital marketing toolkit.
 We’re expecting new features and functionality to roll out over the coming months too, which should only increase its value as a digital marketing tool.